simo-an/rx-srv/README.md

 yarn add typedi -D
 ```

-The you need to import 'reflect-metadata' at first
+Then you need to import 'reflect-metadata' at first

 ```typescript
 import 'reflect-metadata'